Architectural and interior shooting process

 For a better result, I remind you that it is advisable to store and clean the premises the day before the shooting.

 Beyond the mastery of the fundamentals of photography, the challenge of architecture photographer is the management of distortions and verticals.
-Color management is also very important, especially for indoor shots.

-At high contrast such as an interior containing a window with a very strong outside light, it is sometimes difficult to have the entire dynamic range of a scene (dark areas become black and / or white light areas ).
+At high contrast such as an interior containing a window with a very strong outside light, it is sometimes difficult to have the entire dynamic range of a scene (dark areas become black and / or bright areas become white).
 In order to restore this dynamic range, the interior shots can be made with one or more methods.
 The first method is to perform "bracketing".
 This method consists of shooting several shots of the same scene at different exposures.
 This allows post-processing, from these different exposures, to restore the full dynamic range.
 The second method is setting up extra lighting (flashes).
 This method requires a lot more time to shoot (therefore more expensive) but allows to obtain a better quality of image by the control of the lighting.

-The other important point, especially indoors, is the colorimetry management.
+Another important point, especially indoors, is the colorimetry management.
 In an interior with tungsten lighting, the light has a yellow cast.
 When we are in this place, the human brain itself corrects the colors and tends to neutralize the yellow of the lighting.
 In order to correct this dominant, I take additional shots with a color chart.
 This is then used in post-processing to restore faithful colors.

 Post-processing will reveal the image.
 This step requires more time than shooting by themselves, often 2 to 3 times more.
 It can be even more depending on the case.